-When selecting new stock from a sales representative, there are a few strategies one should determine before selection.
+When selecting new stock from a sales representative for your apparel store, there are a few strategies one should determine before selection.
 This preparation will allow for ease of selection, lead to best practices, increase sales and improve brand delivery.

-Establish your brand and identify your customer base / segment(s)
+Establish your apparel store brand and identify your customer base / segment(s)

 Knowing your brand and customer means you should know exactly what is a right fit and what will work for your business.